YottaDB/YDBDoc/ProgGuide/langfeat.rst

 YottaDB has an option to have databases where existing nodes with null subscripts are accepted, but updates with null subscripts (except Kill) are not allowed.
 At the same time, an option at database creation time exists to collate null subscripts before numeric and string subscripts, as specified by the M standard.

 The NULL SUBSCRIPTS database file header field has the values TRUE, FALSE, ALWAYS (synonymous with TRUE, which is deprecated but continues to be supported), NEVER (synonymous with FALSE, which is also deprecated and also continues to be supported) and EXISTING.
 Please note that TRUE and ALWAYS are internally the same, as are FALSE and NEVER.
-This means that GDE and DSE will only display the values as ALWAYS and NEVER.
+This means that `GDE <../AdminOpsGuide/gde.html>`_ and `DSE <../AdminOpsGuide/dse.html>`_ will only display the values as ALWAYS and NEVER.

 For any region for which the NULL SUBSCRIPTS field has the value EXISTING: